This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Ability to set a default scan policy applied when an image is created in the repository
+• You can set the default scan policy applied when an image is created in the repository

-• If automatic scanning is set to Enabled, the image’s vulnerabilities are automatically checked when the image is pushed.
-In this case, the vulnerability scanning cost is charged
+• If you set automatic scanning to enabled, the image’s vulnerabilities are automatically checked when the image is pushed.
+In this case, the vulnerability scanning cost is billed.

-• If the scan exclusion policy is set to Enabled, you can specify the inspection targets and vulnerabilities to exclude during image scanning
+• If you set the scan exclusion policy to enabled, you can specify which inspection targets and vulnerabilities to exclude during image scanning.

-• Option to exclude Language Package checks, Secret checks, and vulnerabilities without a Fix Version
+• You can choose to exclude Language Package checks, Secret checks, and vulnerabilities without a Fix Version.

 • Excludable vulnerabilities: you can select one of the following levels

-• Exclude vulnerabilities at or below the (None / Unknown / Negligible / Low / Medium / High / Critical) level
+• (None / Unknown / Negligible / Low / Medium / High / Critical) Exclude vulnerabilities at or below this level

 • You can set the default Pull restriction policy applied when an image is created in the repository

-• If you set the unscanned image Pull restriction to Enabled, pulling images that have not been vulnerability scanned is not allowed
+• If you set the Pull restriction for unscanned images to Enabled, pulling images that have not been vulnerability‑checked is not allowed

-• If you set the vulnerable image Pull restriction policy to Enabled, pulling images is not allowed when Critical or High level vulnerabilities exceeding the entered value are found.
-The input and selectable values for this policy are as follows
+• If you set the Pull restriction policy for vulnerable images to Enabled, pulling an image is prohibited when Critical or High‑level vulnerabilities exceeding the specified values are found.
+The allowable input and selectable values for this policy are as follows

 • Critical: 1 (default) ~ 9,999,999